The TANK MEMORIAL YPRES SALIENT and on site “Register Book” lists 243

 THE TANK MEMORIAL YPRES SALIENT

-The legacy was then placed into the care of Royal Tank Regiment RHQ and Bovington Tank Museum.
+The legacy has since been placed into the care of Royal Tank Regiment RHQ and Bovington Tank Museum.
 Copies are available for donation.

-*All donations received go towards TMYS running costs and wreaths.
+*All donations received go towards TMYS ceremony running costs and wreath purchase.

 DEDICATED SERVICE MEDAL

-Medals with diplomas were awarded by the Founder of the TMYS Chris Lock to 18 individuals and groups who were identified as being integral to the creation of the TMYS
+Medals with diplomas were awarded to individuals and organisations recognised as being integral to the creation of the TMYS by the memorial's founder Mr Chris Lock.

 THE 2014 ANNUAL CEREMONY